H4HP Coordinated Entry – A New Connection Approach

-Coordinated Entry Redesign
+Status of Coordinated Entry Transition

 The Coordinated Entry Redesign is part of a larger system-wide effort the Housing for Health Partnership is launching in 2023.
-H4H Division staff will be working with partner organizations and providers to more fully develop a data driven system by implementing updated Homeless Management Information System (HMIS) policies and procedures and coordination around data use and interpretation for addressing system issues.
+H4H Division staff will be working with partner organizations and providers to more fully develop a data-driven system by implementing updated Homeless Management Information System (HMIS) policies and procedures and coordination around data use and interpretation for addressing system issues.